Adam Duvall Preview, Player Props: Red Sox vs. Nationals

 - The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in MLB.

-- The Nationals have a 4.89 team ERA that ranks 27th across all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.87).

-- Nationals pitchers combine to give up the most home runs in baseball (177 total, 1.5 per game).
+- Nationals pitchers combine to surrender 178 total home runs at a clip of 1.5 per game (most in baseball).

-- In his most recent time out on Wednesday, the left-hander went five innings against the Philadelphia Phillies, allowing six earned runs while surrendering seven hits.
+- In his most recent appearance on Thursday, the lefty threw five innings against the Philadelphia Phillies, giving up no earned runs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.